 As a result of pandemic-induced market developments, SLA has increased provisions for adverse deviation for fixed income asset credit spreads and losses on seed investments.
-SLF's portfolio breaks out as follows: 50% in bonds, 30% in mortgages and corporate loans, 6% in cash and other short term investments, 3% in equities, 4% in real estate, 2% in derivatives and 5% in policy loans and other invested assets at March 31, 2020.
-The company's projected credit losses under a base case and severe stress scenario are consistent with companies scoring at the A-level.
-We expect the economic impacts from coronavirus to push default rates higher in 2020 and 2021.
-MIS is now projecting speculative grade default rates to increase significantly to over 10%.
+Increased high risk assets (up to 142% in 2020 from 109% in 2019) were driven by negative credit migration, higher ETF holdings, and a new preferred share subsidiary ownership structure which consolidates at the holding company.
+SLF's investment portfolio breaks out as follows: 50% in bonds, 28% in mortgages and corporate loans, 8% in cash and other short term investments, 4% in equities, 4% in real estate, 1% in derivatives and 5% in policy loans and other invested assets at December 31, 2020.
+The company's projected credit losses under a base case and severe stress scenario are consistent with companies scoring at the Baa-level.
+As a result of the global pandemic there is heightened uncertainty regarding future real estate valuations over the near term.

 We also note a good portion of the company's goodwill & intangibles is attached to its very profitable Canadian and Asset Management franchises, which provide the vast majority of SLF's earnings (note: SLF is SLA's parent holding company, the level at which goodwill & intangibles are measured).
-The proportion of private placements in invested assets (excluding derivatives) increased by eight percentage points to 20% between 2010 and Q1 2020.
+The proportion of private placements in invested assets (excluding derivatives) increased by 8% to 20% between 2010 and 2020.
 While increased private placement reliance modestly increases liquidity risk, this is commonly offset by the benefit of protective covenants.

-We have left the adjusted score at A, as indicated by the unadjusted scorecard result.
+We have left the adjusted score at Baa, as indicated by the unadjusted scorecard result.